ZerioDev/Music-bot/README.md

 Without forgetting of course the code editor ^^

+There is also a Dockerfile for running it in a Container

 Realized with ❤️ by [ZerioDev](https://github.com/ZerioDev).

 Please do not withdraw the license and keep the credits on this project.